vosferatu/tdin/README.md

 ## Running

+### Bookstore Server
+Bookstore server is the server that should always be running, it should always be started first and is where the database will be accessed.
+Start it by running:

+    mvn exec:java@BookstoreServer

+### Bookstore Client
+Only first draft is made.
+Still need to add more rules to the other GUI, however the basis is also here.
+In the root of the project run:

+    mvn exec:java@BookstoreClient

 ### WebApp

 Currently the webapp is still very undeveloped and needs further work.
 However the basis is there.